Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-picqer/README.md

 ## Caveats

-- Due to limitation with the Picqer API, the plugin only uploads images if no images exist for the product in Picqer.
+- Due to limitation of the Picqer API, the plugin only uploads images if no images exist for the product in Picqer.